-yield is a keyword in Python that is used to return from a function without destroying the states of its local variable and when the function is called, the execution starts from the last yield statement.
-Any function that contains a yield keyword is termed as generator.
-Hence, yield is what makes a generator. yield keyword in Python is less known off but has a greater utility which one can think of.
+Yield is a keyword in Python that is used to return from a function without destroying the states of its local variable and when the function is called, the execution starts from the last yield statement.
+Any function that contains a yield keyword is termed a generator.
+Hence, yield is what makes a generator.
+The yield keyword in Python is less known off but has a greater utility which one can think of.

 Code #1 : Demonstrating yield working